samjamesobrien/resume/out/resume_positive.md

 ### [University College Dublin](https://www.ucd.ie/) (2012-09 — 2014-01)

 1st class Honors degree in Computer Science.
+Recipient of commendation from the Dean of the course.

 ### [University College Dublin](https://www.ucd.ie/) (2006-09 — 2010-07)